 Traditional heavy cream (or double cream) usually has at least 36% fat.
 In the US, that would be heavy whipping cream (same fat content).

-One thing I’d skip: coconut-based creams.
-They’re awesome for some recipes, but here, not so much.
-The coconut flavor (even if just barely noticeable) kind of overpowers the strawberries.
+One thing I'd skip: coconut-based creams.
+They're awesome for some recipes, but here, not so much.
+The coconut flavor (even if just barely noticeable) overpowers the strawberries.
 We want the berries to shine!

 What to look for in vegan cream: